In this article you will learn:

 - Why you shouldn’t diagnose narcissism or the patterns of narcissistic behavior with a test on the internet, no matter how amazing the guy is talking about it.

 - The difference between a successful relationship with a narcissist, and a failing one.

-How to know if you are dating a narcissist and the best ways to effectively handle him
+How to know if you are dating a narcissist and the best ways to deal with him

 Before we start, I want to warn you.